nelsonss/Projects_Database/Project01/README.md

 ## Project Overview

-This project aims to develop a comprehensive system for analyzing corruption cases.
+This project aims to develop a comprehensive system for analyzing **corruption cases**.
 The system is designed to store, manage, and analyze a wide range of information about corruption cases, including the individuals and organizations involved, the nature of the corruption, and the consequences of the corruption.

 ![analyzing corruption cases](content/corruption.png)